openmedicus/MantisbtDocker/README.md

-# PHPListDocker
+# MantisbtDocker

-The PHPList installed on CentOS 7.
+The Mantis BugTracker installed on CentOS 7.

 ### Pull image